Definition

 • Discontent: Deciding by consensus can sometimes create tensions by reducing the authority of those most affected by the consequences of the decision.

-Unleash your organization's potential.
+Unlock your organization's potential

 We're here to answer all your questions and support you in your projects.